-Topics at the 2nd International Conference on Large-Scale Grid Integration of Renewable Energy in India included the technical and economic issues of the large-scale integration of renewable energies, including recent advances in transmission technologies (AC and DC).
+Topics at the 2nd International Conference on Large-Scale Grid Integration of Renewable Energy in India covered technical and economic issues of large-scale renewable energy integration.
+These included recent advances in transmission technologies, such AC & DC (alternating & direct currents).

 Stephen Hardy presented in poster format his paper, A Techno-Economic MILP Optimization of Multiple Offshore Wind Concessions.
 It focused on the optimisation of the offshore transmission grid for planned offshore wind developments in the state of Gujurat, India.